Mark Cooper (footballer, born 1968)

 Mark Nicholas Cooper (born 18 December 1968) is an English former association football player and manager who played as a midfielder.
+Cooper is currently manager of Chelmsford City.

 Cooper followed his father Terry into the sport, starting his career with Bristol City in 1987.
 During a 22-year playing career he was at 17 clubs, including three on loan and two spells at Exeter City.
 He played 457 league games, during which he scored 115 goals, with his five-year spell at non-League Tamworth being his longest at any club.
 At two of his final three clubs, he also combined the role with being manager.
 He then went into management full-time, with clubs both outside and within the Football League.

 Playing career

 Born in Wakefield, West Riding of Yorkshire, Cooper's football career started in 1987, where he first appeared on the books of Bristol City as a trainee, but never made any first team appearances for the club.
 After two seasons with the Robins, Cooper moved on to Exeter City, managed by his father, in October 1989.
 He played 50 games and scored 12 goals for the south-western club, and during his time with The Grecians, Mark went on loan to Southend United, where he only made 5 appearances.

 In September 1991, Cooper joined Birmingham City.
 He played a total of 39 games, and scored 4 goals for the Midlands club.
 Cooper next signed for London club Fulham for a £40,000 fee.
 After only 14 games for the club, and a brief loan spell with Huddersfield Town in 1993, he moved on to Wycombe Wanderers, before returning for a second spell with Exeter City in February 1994.

 Two seasons later Cooper went north to Hartlepool United, where he made 31 appearances and scored 9 goals.
 His third and final loan spell was with Macclesfield Town in September 1997, where he spent two months and made just 8 appearances, scoring twice.
 In December 1997, Cooper joined Leyton Orient on a non-contract basis, before moving on to Rushden & Diamonds.

 After two years with the club, Cooper moved on to Hednesford Town.
 Cooper then moved on to Forest Green Rovers, where he was club captain and named Supporters' Player of the Year.
 This was his final team before joining Tamworth as a player in May 2002.